AirbusDefenceAndSpace/pesto/pesto-cli/docs/package_pesto_project.md

 - and call xxx-service : the PESTO packaging project.

-In a terminal :
+In a terminal, use the [pesto init command](pesto_init.md) to create a PESTO project in the desired repository. :

 ```bash
 $ pesto init /path/to/your/workspace
 ```

-## Project descriptions fields

-You will be prompted for some information to fill the default template.
+You will be prompted for some information to fill the default template:

 ```
 ---------------------------------------------------------------------------------------------------------------------------